 In addition to the core eXtremeDB in-memory database system, McObject’s eXtremeDB offers hybrid storage: on a table-by-table basis, tables can be designated for in-memory or on-disk storage (with flexible caching).
 Choose the best storage medium based on performance, persistence, cost and form factor.

 Core In-Memory Database System (IMDS) Design

 eXtremeDB was designed to be an in-memory database system (IMDS) from the beginning (in-memory database capability was not a a jerry-rigged afterthought).
 This is important because the optimization goals of in-memory and persistent database systems are diametrically opposed.
 An in-memory database system eliminates disk and file I/O, cache management and other sources of latency.
 By working with data directly in main memory, eXtremeDB avoids the overhead of making multiple data copies and transfers inherent in disk-based DBMSs.
 Databases can be created in shared memory, enabling concurrent access by multiple processes.
-Read about the performance advantages of IMDS technology in the white papers offered from this site.
+Read about the performance advantages of IMDS technology in one of our white papers.

 Columnar Layout for Time Series Data